venugoapalreddy/biztalk-docs/biztalk/core/using-pipeline-interfaces.md

  An assembling component is a pipeline component that receives several messages on input and produces one message on output.
 Assembling components are used to collect individual documents into the message interchange batch.

 > [!NOTE]
->  In this release of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)], assembling functionality is not used, so [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] always passes one document to the component input.
+>  In this release of [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)], assembling functionality is not used, so [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] always passes one document to the component input.

- An assembler component implements the **IAssemblerComponent** methods that are called by the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] engine at run time.
+ An assembler component implements the <strong>IAssemblerComponent</strong> methods that are called by the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] engine at run time.

 |Method|Description|
 |------------|-----------------|